elixir-cloud-aai/tus-storagehandler/README.md

 ## Development

-For ease, certain scripts have been abbreviated in `Makefile`, make sure that have installed the dependencies before running the commands.
+For ease, certain scripts have been abbreviated in `Makefile`, make sure that you have installed the dependencies before running the commands.

 > **Note**: `make` commands are only available for Unix-based systems.